flexera-public/policy_templates/cost/aws/rightsize_elasticache/README.md

 The policy includes the estimated monthly savings.
 The estimated monthly savings is recognized if the resource is downsized.

 - The `Estimated Monthly Savings` is calculated by multiplying the amortized cost of the resource for 1 day, as found within Flexera CCO, by 30.44, which is the average number of days in a month.
-- Savings is estimated at 50% of the current cost of the resource.
+- Savings is estimated as the difference of the current cost of the resource and the estimated cost of the recommended resource type.
 - Since the costs of individual resources are obtained from Flexera CCO, they will take into account any Flexera adjustment rules or cloud provider discounts present in the Flexera platform.
 - If the resource cannot be found in Flexera CCO, the `Estimated Monthly Savings` is 0.
 - The incident message detail includes the sum of each resource `Estimated Monthly Savings` as `Potential Monthly Savings`.